Overly aggressive spam filters

 Let me know what you think.

-#20 Updated by Gina Cherry about 1 month ago
+#20 Updated by Gina Cherry 12 months ago

 Thanks, Ray.
 I don't think it's feasible to ask the individuals to contact Akismet, in part because I'm not sure I remember who they are and because they are all faculty who are not necessarily around for the summer.
 Most of them were using their BMCC email addresses and some were even logged in to the Commons and had editor privileges on the site on which they were commenting.